 For critical infrastructure applications, the Titanium Cloud vTPM function ensures an end-to-end boot process that is fully secure.

 One of the benefits in moving from fixed-function physical equipment to software implementations based around open standards is that companies can leverage a wide range of security products available from innovative software companies.
 Through the Titanium Cloud partner ecosystem, Wind River collaborates with providers of functions like firewalls, security gateways, Deep Packet Inspection (DPI) and Intrusion Prevention Systems (IPS).
 By validating the correct operation of our partners’ products with Titanium Cloud, Wind River enables our customers to take advantage of security software from industry-leading companies with the confidence of pre-validated, joint solutions.

 This post has only scratched the surface of the features in the latest version of Titanium Cloud, focusing on those that ensure the end-to-end security of software-based critical infrastructure systems.
 Other innovations address areas like simplified installation, cost reduction for edge deployments and distributed cloud architectures.

-If you’d like to know more about how Titanium Control streamlines the deployment and operation of virtualized industrial control applications, please check out the information online or contact us to arrange a face-to-face discussion.
+If you’d like to know more about Titanium Cloud, please browse the information available online or contact Wind River to arrange a face-to-face discussion.